 Read more about lessons I’ve learned in 5 years of networking.

 3 weeks later

-Now, assuming you have an average memory, you might remember some people you met but most likely not all.
-That is due to the sheer number of people we talk to every day.
+Now, assuming you have an average memory, you might remember some of the people you met, but most likely not all.
+That is due to the sheer number of people we talk to every day!
 And often because we never hear from them, let alone see them, again.

 And that’s part of why good marketing takes time.
 But for now, let’s imagine that a few weeks later your business partner talks about a guy he met.
 And you remember him as the same guy you met earlier this month.

 Turns out they met through a shared contact.
 And he’s really impressed with this guy’s business idea.

 A while after that

 A few more weeks have passed (starting to see how good marketing takes time?!)…